Published 22 April 2021

 In this yarn, hosted by YARN Australia, we invite people who design, craft, build, inhabit, cultivate and transform domestic and institutional, public and private, indoor and outdoor homes to reflect together on how we might create kinder and more generous forms of cohabitation.
 The yarn offers a space to acknowledge how many of our practices of building and living have shut out beings other than humans (and also many humans) and how they have failed to recognise their offerings of hospitality.

 At the same time, the yarn is an invitation to share stories about how we people have, are or are trying to create home otherwise, and dream about what types of homes an expanded ‘we’ might start to make – homes hospitable to all of us.
+The evening will open with a cultural performance by Nulungu Dreaming followed by the Barayagal Choir, led by Nardi Simpson.

 This event is part of The Architecture of Multispecies Cohabitation Festival hosted by Feral Partnerships, The University of Sydney School of Architecture, Design and Planning and The Sydney Environment Institute.